Alabama Butterfly Atlas

 Host and Nectar Plants

-In nearby states, the larvae of the Ocala Skipper eat leaves of Sugar Cane (Saccharum spp.), Cultivated Rice (Oryza sativa), Southern Cutgrass (Leersia hexandra), and various aquatic and semi-aquatic grasses (Family Poaceae).
+Reports from nearby states list Sugar Cane (Saccharum spp.), Cultivated Rice (Oryza sativa), Southern Cutgrass (Leersia hexandra), Torpedo Grass (Panicum repens), and various aquatic and semi-aquatic grasses (Family Poaceae).

 For more information about these plants, please visit the Alabama Plant Atlas using the links above.